SanjayBalaji0/Library_Management_System/README.md

 # Library_Management_System
 ## AIM:
- To study the problem statement, SRS document and draw all the UML diagrams of aLibrary Management System.
+ To study the problem statement, SRS document and draw all the UML diagrams of a Library Management System.

 ## PROBLEMSTATEMENT:
  To create Library Management System software that will meet the needs of the